openSUSE/virtx/README.md

 # virtxd

-The service monitors the state of local VMs via libvirt, and offers a REST API backend to connect to.

-serf agent and libvirt must be already running when starting virtxd.
+The service monitors the state of local VMs via libvirt, and offers a REST API backend to connect to. serf agent and libvirt must be already running when starting virtxd, or virtxd will not start successfully.
-If libvirt disconnects, virtx will attempt to reconnect, while for now a serf agent failure will make virtx quit.
-(TODO?)
+If the connection to libvirt or the serf agent are subsequently lost, virtx will attempt to reconnect every 5 seconds.

-get serf source code (tested version 0.8.2) from
+get serf source code (tested versions 0.8.2 to 0.10.2) from

 https://github.com/hashicorp/serf